How to Redirect URLs on WordPress

 “Redirection” button highlighted in the "Tools" section of the menu

-2. Enter the slug of the old URL in the “Source URL” field.
-And enter the slug of the new URL in the “Target URL” field.
-Then, select “Add Redirect
+Enter the slug of the old URL in the “Source URL” field.

 "Add new redirection" page

-1. Test that the redirect works by visiting the page’s old URL and see if it redirects to the new URL.
-If it doesn’t, clear your browser’s cache and try again.
+Test the redirect by visiting the old URL.
+If the page doesn’t redirect you, clear your browser’s cache and try again.

-1. Download, install, and activate the 301 Redirects plugin
+Back up your site.
+Then download, install, and activate the 301 Redirects plugin.

 301 Redirects plugin